-How to Use Self Directed IRA Funds to Form a Limited Liability Company to Make Nontraditional Investments
+How to Invest Self Directed IRA Funds in a Limited Liability Company & Make Nontraditional Investments

 Question 1: Can I form a limited liability company in which my IRA is a member and use all or a portion of my IRA funds to make self directed investments through the LLC in various assets, including, but not limited to, real estate?

 Answer: Yes, but there are some types of assets that cannot be acquired.

 Question 2: Does it take a ton of money and a rocket scientist to form an LLC owned by an IRA (“IRA LLC”)?

 Answer: No: I form Arizona IRA LLCs for $997.
 I’m not a rocket scientist, but I am an Arizona LLC and business attorney who has a masters degree in income tax law from New York University School of Law.
 I understand how to form IRA LLCs and have formed 5,700+ LLCs, including many IRA LLCs.
 See our 93 five star reviews.

 Because I have formed 5,700+ limited liability companies, people frequently contact me and ask if I can create an Arizona LLC owned by one or more IRAs.
 The answer is yes.
 For the purpose of this article, when I use the term “IRA” it also includes Roth IRAs, 401(k) plans and traditional retirement plans such as money purchase pension plans and defined benefit pension plans.
 I have formed many LLCs that have one or more IRAs as a member (aka owner).